 Textiles as Ties

-Layering patterns through textiles and art ties a room together by speaking a shared rhythm, so textiles act as the bridge between prints and solid grounds.
-You’ll feel cohesion when fabric textures repeat the same cadence across surfaces, tying bold patterns to calm foundations.
+Layering patterns through textiles and art is how you tie a room together.
+It’s about speaking a shared rhythm, so those textiles act as the bridge between prints and solid grounds.
+You’ll feel that cohesion when fabric textures repeat the same cadence across surfaces, tying bold patterns to those calm foundations.

-1) Use a dominant textile with a subtle pattern to establish texture without overwhelming the room.
+1) Use a dominant textile with a subtle pattern to establish texture.
+Do this without overwhelming the room.
+Think of it as a quiet leader.

-2) Vary fabric textures—velvet, linen, cotton—so tactile prompts echo across chairs, throw, and curtains.
+2) Vary your fabric textures.
+Velvet, linen, cotton.
+This makes sure tactile prompts echo across chairs, throws, and curtains.
+It’s like a consistent beat in a song.

-3) Pair prints with solid grounds that absorb color and light, letting textile layering guide eye movement and balance.
+3) Pair prints with solid grounds that absorb color and light.
+This allows textile layering to guide eye movement and balance.
+It’s a subtle art, like a good defensive play in football.

 Artful Pattern Play